The Purpose of the Blood of Jesus Christ

 1 Peter 3:18 For Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God, being put to death in the flesh, but quickened by the Spirit:

-Hebrews 10:10-14 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.
-11 And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins: 12 But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God; 13 From henceforth expecting till his enemies be made his footstool.
+12 But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God; 13 From henceforth expecting till his enemies be made his footstool.
 14 For by one offering he hath perfected for ever them that are sanctified.

 See also: Hebrews 7:26-27; Hebrews 9:24-28.

-There are two major implications of the once for all sacrifice of Jesus Christ for sins, namely:
+There are two major implications of the once-for-all sacrifice of Jesus Christ for sins, namely:

 1. Redemption is Only Possible by the Blood of Jesus Christ